julienrav/julienrav/README.md

 ## Links 🔗
 [![LinkedIn](https://img.shields.io/badge/linkedin-%230077B5.svg?style=for-the-badge&logo=linkedin&logoColor=white)](https://linkedin.com/in/julienravilly)

+## Contact me 💭
+You can reach me by sending messages on my social medias or by mail @ julien.ravilly@free.fr.

 <!--
 **L1nju/L1nju** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.